-This national park is very popular (and crowded) due to its proximity to Delhi and the fact that tigers are relatively easy to spot here.
+This national park is very popular due to its proximity to Delhi and the fact that tigers are relatively easy to spot here.
 Traffic into the park is highly regulated the number of vehicles allowed to enter is restricted.
-Some zones, particularly two and three, are better than others for seeing tigers.
-Zone one is highly avoidable.
-However it’s not possible to choose your route.
-Selection is carried out by forest officials.
-This has given rise to reports of bribery to get a preferred route.
+Some zones, particularly zones two and three (which have lakes), are better than others for seeing tigers.
+Zones can only be selected through online booking.
+Otherwise, forest officials will allocate the zone before your safari.
+The zone can be changed but only by paying a substantial fee if your request is accepted.

-The fort is really interesting, so do take some time to explore it.
+The fort is interesting, so do take some time to explore it and the Ganesh temple.
 If you don't have your own vehicle to reach it, vehicles (cars, jeeps and gypsies) can be easily hired from Ranthambore Circle and Sawai Madhopur.

 Visit Dhonk Crafts, next to the Oberoi Vanya Vilas hotel, to buy handicrafts made by the families of local reformed poachers from the Mogya tribe.
 Products include toys, block printing, and moonj basketry.

 Paintings of tigers and other Indian wildlife, made by local villagers, are on sale at the Ranthambore School of Art in Sawai Madhopur.
 It was established to create awareness about tiger conservation.